Efficient Employee Time Tracking for Legal Compliance

 Employees who work on an hourly basis and are paid a minimum hourly rate with eligibility to overtime pay for extra hours beyond their normal working hour (which is 40 hours per week) in any workweek are characterized as nonexempt employees.
 According to state and federal law, the overtime pay is calculated as one and half times their regular hourly rate.

-Time tracking is highly concerned with DCAA (Defense Contract Audit Agency) compliance.
+Time tracking is highly concerned with DCAA compliance (Defense Contract Audit Agency).
 It applies when working with government organizations (contracts), you need to make sure you and your employees are following DCAA requirements.

 For every company, the DCAA expects to follow the given guidelines for time tracking: